jdgarwick/SonicPi/README.md

 ```

 ## Auto Sustain

+For enveloping samples, you will want to check the duration of the sample
+for the following reason:

 Where the ADSR envelope's behaviour differs from the standard synth
 envelope is in the *sustain* value.
 In the standard synth envelope, the